 The Variable Restrictor Unit (VRU) controls the flow to each atomiser by means of an orifice plate with a number of holes of different sizes drilled around its periphery.
 The orifice plate lies against a selector plate.
 This has a single hole and is attached by a shaft to the calibrated knob at the end of the unit.
 The hole in the selector plate can be set to align with any one of the holes in the orifice plate, thus controlling the chemical flow according to the hole size.
 Additionally, the selector plate can be aligned with a blank part of the orifice plate, providing shut-off position.
 This applies only when plate EX194/O is fitted.
-The knob is made to 'click' into the appropriate position by means of a spring in the VRU body which engages in grooves inside the knob.
-This ensures that the hole in the orifice plate is aligned with the hole in the selector plate.
+The knob is made to 'click' into the appropriate position by means of a spring in the orifice plate is aligned with the hole in the selector plate.
 The positive location of the knob eliminates any possibility of the selected orifice being altered unintentionally.
 A full flow position is also provided.

 IMPORTANT: The flow must always enter the side of the VRU.
 This forces the selector plate against the orifice plate.
-Should the VRU be incorrectly installed with the chemical entering the end, the plates would be forced apart and an erratic flow would result.
+Should the VRU be incorrectly installed with the flow entering the end, the plates would be forced apart and an erratic calibration would result.